AlacrisIO/legicash-facts/README.md

 ### Toolchain

 We're using Gitlab CI to build and test our software.
 The CI uses a custom Docker image with the needed software installed in Ubuntu.
-You can use the image by downloading it from the Docker registry for the
-project:

-    docker pull registry.gitlab.com/legicash/legicash-facts:build-env

 If you don't have Docker installed, look at https://www.docker.com/get-docker.

 If you would rather install the needed software manually, look at the file [scripts/Dockerfile](scripts/Dockerfile) to see what's installed in the Docker image.

-To run the Docker image, find its "IMAGE ID" with
+To run the Docker image, use this command:

-     docker images

-and then run

-     docker run -i -t <IMAGE ID> /bin/bash
+     docker run -it -v /host-legicash-facts-path:/legicash-facts registry.gitlab.com/legicash/legicash-facts:build-env /bin/bash

+where `/host-legicash-facts-path` is the path to this source code on your host machine.
+You can give the image a more concise name with the command

+     docker tag registry.gitlab.com/legicash/legicash-facts:build-env legicash-facts

 Once you have all the software installed, run the Docker image (or your own machine) and clone the Gitlab repository.